amitgupta7/code-diff-generator/README.md

 1. **Resolve Target Commit**: If no commit is specified, resolves the remote HEAD.
 2. **Pre-flight Check**: Checks if the repository is already indexed at the target commit or if a job is already pending/processing/completed.
 3. **Clone Repository**: Creates a blobless clone in a temporary directory.
-4. **Calculate Changes**: Compares the target commit against the server's last indexed commit to identify new, modified, and deleted files.
+4. **Calculate Changes**: Verifies the target commit is a descendant of the last indexed commit, then identifies new, modified, and deleted files.
 5. **Package Payload**: Creates a ZIP file containing the change list and the modified file contents.
 6. **Upload**: Sends the payload to the Codegraph API for indexing.
 7. **Cleanup**: Removes the temporary clone directory.